Bipolar Dual Diagnosis Treatment

 Neurological factors can cause severe mood disorders if the chemicals in the brain are imbalanced.
 Neurotransmitters, such as dopamine and serotonin, control a person’s mood.
 If these chemicals are imbalanced, people may experience depressive or manic episodes.

 Children are especially susceptible to mood disorders while the brain is still developing.
-Growing up in a stressful, violent, or chaotic environment can cause bipolar disorder among other developmental issues.
+Growing up in a stressful, violent, or chaotic environment can lead to poor coping skills, which can lead to poor management of bipolar symptoms when they develop.
+People may go years without knowing they have bipolar disorder, which can cause severe mental impairment.

-How Can Bipolar Disorder Lead to Addiction?
+How Can Bipolar Disorder Lead to Substance Use Disorder?

 Bipolar Dual Diagnosis

-It can be hard for people to accept that they need treatment so it is important to have a close friend or family member for motivation and encouragement.
+It can be hard for people to accept that they need treatment, so it is important to have a close friend or family member for motivation and encouragement.
 Most people who seek out treatment do not do so until years after their addiction has developed.
 This means that symptoms have greatly intensified which makes recovery much more difficult.

-Treatment for Bipolar Dual Diagnosis
+Treatment for Dual Diagnosis

 In order to minimize the effects of bipolar disorder, clients may receive mood stabilizers such as antipsychotics and anticonvulsants.
 This helps mitigate the symptoms of depressive and manic episodes and helps stabilize mood.
+Medications may also be used for managing withdrawal symptoms of substance use disorders

 - Create healthy habits